How To Get Rid Of Hyperpigmentation On Buttocks

 3. Lemon, Turmeric, And Yogurt

-Anecdotal evidence suggests that lemon juice draws impurities out of pores and aids in the lightening of skin.
+Anecdotal evidence suggests that lemon juice draws impurities out of pores and lightens the skin.
+This home remedy for skin pigmentation is also effective in reducing fine lines and wrinkles on the buttocks.
 However, it can also dry out your skin and cause inflammation.
 Apply some lemon juice to a tiny patch of skin to see how it reacts.
 Turmeric and yogurt are also similarly claimed to lighten the skin, but there is not enough scientific evidence to prove the same.

 What You Need